 DOWNLOAD SAIANEC 2014 Executive Summary NOW

-Authored by the CICSC, this annual report compiles publicly available data to provide much-needed information about American Indians and Alaska Native (AIAN) people in the K–12, community college, California State University and University of California systems.
-The data includes enrollment, graduation rates, dropout rates, degrees conferred and personnel by race/ethnicity.
-We envision this report will provide useful knowledge for creating future policy, boosting productivity in discussing AI/AN educational needs, and making resources a priority to AIAN students in California.
+Authored and produced by the CICSC, this annual report consolidates publicly accessible data to offer essential insights into the educational landscape of American Indians and Alaska Natives (AIAN) in K–12, community college, California State University, and University of California systems.
+The report encompasses data on enrollment, graduation rates, dropout rates, degrees awarded, and personnel, categorized by race/ethnicity.
+Our aim is for this report to serve as a valuable resource, informing future policy decisions, enhancing discussions on AI/AN educational requirements, and prioritizing resources for AIAN students in California.